fridgington/multiplayered/README.md

 - Managing events for engagement and prizes
 - Support for user-generated content
 - Achievements, quests, milestones, etc.
+  - Achievements can integrate with Meta's Achievement API.
   - Quests are able to "rotate" on a customizable basis (seconds, minutes, hours, days, weeks, months, etc.)
   - Milestones automatically increase their completion threshold for the next "level."
 - Insights into engagement patterns to increase retention